mmanela/phantomjs_settimeout_issue/README.md

 ```

-## Full Repro
+## Runnable Repro

-This repo contains a phantomJS application (phantom.js) which will demonstrate this issue.
+This repro contains a phantomJS application (phantom.js) which will demonstrate this issue.

 ```